UbiquityRobotics/learn/noetic/ezmap/intro.md

 ### Magni robot

-You'll need a robot to run the software, so if you are unfamilliar with the basics start with the [Overview](noetic_overview_need_to_know) category in the navbar to get up to speed on how to use and [assemble](noetic_quickstart_unboxing) your robot.
+You'll need a robot to run the software, so if you are unfamilliar with the basics, start with the [Overview](noetic_overview_need_to_know) category in the navbar to get up to speed on how to use and [assemble](noetic_quickstart_unboxing) your robot.

 If you intend to use EZ-Map with the optional **Tower & Shell**, make sure you install that as well using the [assembly instructions](noetic_quickstart_shell_tower).